scottnonnenberg/blog/posts/2016-12-13-six-books-for-greater-context.md

 ## History

-I had a better understanding of the current context, but I wanted a little bit more context.
+I had a better understanding of the current context, but I wanted a little bit more.
 How did we get here?
 Why are some of these problems so hard solve?

 ### [4.
 Corruption in America (2014)](http://www.goodreads.com/book/show/21878092-corruption-in-america?from_search=true)